degouville/atom-bootstrap4/README.md

 Key Features:

   - Supports autocompletion of all helper classes in JavaScript, CSS and HTML
-  - Snippet support for all components.# atom-bootstrap4 package
+  - Snippet support for all components.

 ![A screenshot of your package](https://f.cloud.github.com/assets/69169/2290250/c35d867a-a017-11e3-86be-cd7c5bf3ff9b.gif)